 Medial tibial stress syndrome (MTSS), also known as shin splints, describes a spectrum of stress injury that occurs at the medial tibia.
 This term is often used to indicate any type of tibial stress injury or the earlier manifestations of a tibial stress lesion before a fracture component can be identified 1.

-Typically occurs in athletes (e.g. runners/jumpers) and is characterised by localised pain occuring during exercise at the medial surface of the distal two thirds of the tibial shaft
+Typically occurs in athletes (e.g. runners/jumpers) and is characterised by localised pain that occurs during exercise at the medial surface of the distal two-thirds of the tibial shaft

-A "one-leg hop test" is a functional test can be used to distinguish between MTSS and a stress fracture: a patient with MTSS can hop at least 10 times on the affected leg where a patient with a stress fracture cannot hop without severe pain reference required.
+A "one-leg hop test" is a functional test, that can be used to distinguish between MTSS and a stress fracture: a patient with MTSS can hop at least 10 times on the affected leg where a patient with a stress fracture cannot hop without severe pain reference required.

 - grade 1: periosteal oedema only